phoenixframework/phoenix/guides/docs/routing.md

 ## Nested Resources

 It is also possible to nest resources in a Phoenix router.
-Let's say we also have a `posts` resource which has a one to many relationship with `users`.
+Let's say we also have a `posts` resource which has a many-to-one relationship with `users`.
 That is to say, a user can create many posts, and an individual post belongs to only one user.
 We can represent that by adding a nested route in `lib/hello_web/router.ex` like this:

 ```elixir
 resources "/users", UserController do